 According to researchers, dolphins jump out of the water to show leadership.
 It is believed that an alpha dolphin from one group will communicate with the alpha from another group by jumping through the air.

 Dolphins use a jump to communicate with one another.
 When dolphins jump, they drive themselves up out of the water.
-Their body position remains horizontal at the time of impact, which emits a huge sound underwater.
+Their body position remains horizontal at the time of impact, emitting a considerable underwater sound.

-Sound travels faster underwater, which is why jumping into the air is a sign of communication to other dolphins.
+Sound travels faster underwater, which is why jumping into the air is a sign of communication with other dolphins.

 Jumping may also be used to locate other dolphins.
-It may be used as a way to signal to a young dolphin to come back to her mother if it has swum further away than it should.
+It may be used to signal to a young dolphin to return to her mother if it has swum further away than it should.

 Dolphins jump out of the water to save energy.
 Air is 784 times less dense than water.
-There is a need for some energy to jump, but the distance traveled through the air still uses less energy by the dolphin than swimming.
+There is a need for some point to jump, but the distance traveled through the air still uses less energy by the dolphin than by swimming.

 It has been observed that many land animals use water for cleaning purposes, but dolphins show different behavior.
 Aquatic animals use the air for cleaning, and the dolphin will do the same.

 Dolphins try to remove the presence of barnacles and debris from their skin.
 They also clean by slapping their fins and rolling in the water.
-Dolphins will jump out of the water into the air to use the air to clean their body.
+Dolphins will jump out of the water into the air to use the mood to clean their body.

 Dolphins can see better in the air rather than in the water.
-Dolphins will jump out of the water to see clearly and to watch the surface of the oceans.
+Dolphins will jump out of the water to see clearly and watch the ocean’s surface.
 They are in search of fish and other food sources in the seawater.
-Dolphins can also look for threats such as sharks from above the water.
+Dolphins can also look for threats, such as sharks from above the water.

-Dolphins may also be in search of other nearby dolphins and their young ones.
+Dolphins may also search for other nearby dolphins and their young ones.
 They jump to search for them above the surface of the water.